needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 This prevents situations where Assets are loaded into memory that are not used.

 Performance in situations where you will load all Assets that are packed together, such as a loading screen.
 Most types of content will have either have similar or improved performance when loading each individually using `Requested Asset and Dependencies` mode.
 Loading performance can vary between content type.
-As an example, large counts of serialised data such as Prefabs or ScriptableObjects with direct references to other serialised data will load faster using `All Packed Assets and Dependencies`.
-With some other Assets like Textures, it is often more performant to load each Asset individually.
+As an example, large counts of serialized data such as Prefabs or ScriptableObjects with direct references to other serialized data will load faster using `All Packed Assets and Dependencies`.
+With some other Assets like Textures, you can often achieve better performance when you load each Asset individually..
 If using [Synchronous Addressables](SynchronousAddressables.md), there is little performance between between Asset load modes.
 Because of greater flexibility it is recommended to use `Requested Asset and Dependencies` where you know the content will be loaded synchronously.

 **Note**: The above examples are taken for Desktop and Mobile.
 Performance may differ between platforms. `All Packed Assets and Dependencies` mode typically performs better than loading assets individually on the Nintendo Switch.